DanielSmith1239/HQTriviaMaster/README.md

 # HQTriviaMaster

 ## Setup
 1. Install [Tesseract OCR](https://github.com/tesseract-ocr/tesseract/wiki) and [ImageMagick](https://www.imagemagick.org/script/download.php) (or in Terminal with `brew install tesseract imagemagick`).
-HQTriviaMaster will not start without these files present.  **Note:** This step may require System Integrity Protection to be disabled
+HQTriviaMaster will not start without these files present.  **Note:** This step may require System Integrity Protection to be disabled.
 2. Visit [Custom Search Engine](https://cse.google.com/cse/) to create a Custom Google Search Engine (CSE).
-Record the API Key and Search Engine ID
+Record the API Key and Search Engine ID.
 3. When running HQTriviaMaster for the first time, you will be prompted for the CSE API Key and Search Engine ID.
-You can change these at anytime by pressing `⌘,` or going to `HQTriviaMaster > Preferences`
+You can change these at anytime by pressing `⌘,` or going to `HQTriviaMaster > Preferences`.

 ## Usage
-1. Click on the "Define Boundary" button to set the boundry of where the question will be appearing
+1. Click on the "Define Boundary" button to set the boundry of where the question will be appearing.
-2. Click on the "Start Scanning" button to begin scanning for questions
+2. Click on the "Start Scanning" button to begin scanning for questions.
 3. Sit back, relax, and let the program answer the questions for you!

 ## To Do